10 Tips When Facing Divorce | Monmouth County Divorce Lawyer & Family Law

 9. Stay with your children if you are seeking custody.
 Do not leave your home without your children if you want primary residential custody and have been their primary caregiver.

 10. Retain a therapist for your children.
-Divorce takes an emotional toll on all involved, and kids often benefit greatly from professional counseling.
+The divorce takes an emotional toll on all involved, and kids often benefit greatly from professional counseling.
 Their stability and well-being must be kept in the forefront throughout divorce proceedings.

 Call 732-556-0525 To Start Protecting What Matters Most To You